-In Study 2, we sought not only to replicate the results of Study 1 but also to gain greater understanding of the coworker behaviors that explain the effect of coworkers' job embeddedness on individual employee turnover.
-Recall that Hypothesis 2 holds that coworkers' job search behavior mediates the effect of coworkers' job embeddedness on individual turnover.
+In Study 2, we seek to replicate the results of Study 1 but also to gain greater understanding of the coworker behaviors that explain the effect of CJE on individual employee turnover.
+Recall that Hypothesis 2 holds that coworkers' job search behavior mediates the effect of CJE on individual turnover.
 As described in the theory development section, contagion is a process by which turnover propensity spreads from coworkers to a focal actor.
-This process is hypothesized to occur when employees model each other's leaving-related behaviors (i.e. resume revision, reading the classifieds, going on job interviews, etc.).
-However, in Study 1 we did not directly measure job search behavior.
-In Study 2 we attempted to assess directly if job search behavior was more common where employees were not embedded and if coworkers' search behavior mediated the relationship between coworkers' job embeddedness and focal employee turnover.
+This process is hypothesized to occur when employees model each other's leaving-related behaviors (i.e. resumé revision, reading of the classifieds, going on a job interview, etc.).
+However, Study 1 does not directly measure job search behavior.
+Study 2 attempts to assess directly if job search behavior is more common where employees are not embedded and if coworkers' search behavior mediates the relationship between CJE and focal employee turnover.